 With somewhere between 60 to 90 percent of adults using caffeine regularly in the United States, consuming more than 200 mg of caffeine per day, many people understandably worry about the effects of this drug.

 Caffeine is a central nervous system (CVS) stimulant.
 It can restore some mental alertness and cognitive function in a user, although it is inadequate as a sleep replacement and should not be used as such.

 It is sometimes used in medications as an ingredient to help with pain relief.
 You should not mix caffeine with painkillers on your own without first talking to a doctor.

 Caffeine has been linked to weight loss, helping to suppress appetite and also causing the digestion of food to use more energy.
 If you intend to use caffeine for this purpose, make sure you do so safely and continue to maintain a nutritious diet so that you lose weight safely.

 While more research is needed, caffeine is believed to help with numerous health conditions.
 Studies have shown that regular coffee drinking may help, at least mildly, with the following:

 Most of the above could be seen as a positive, but caffeine can also have negative effects on the body.
 While coffee has been linked to decreasing one’s risk of depression, it can also notably worsen symptoms of depression and anxiety in those who already have these conditions.

 There is a relatively common genetic mutation that slows how the body metabolizes caffeine.
 Caffeine can increase the risk of heart disease for those with this mutation.

 The body can grow at least mildly dependent on coffee.
-Caffeine enhances dopamine signaling in the brain, a mechanism common of much more serious drugs that often leads to addiction.
+Caffeine enhances dopamine signaling in the brain, a mechanism common of much more serious drugs that often lead to addiction.
 However, this rise in dopamine is significantly smaller than what is seen in drugs generally classed as addictive.

 People who suddenly stop taking caffeine can experience these physical symptoms: